Who is it for?

 Prepare for a four-dimensional journey through the world of business management.
 You’ll approach the subject from practical, vocational, creative and entrepreneurial directions, giving you a fully rounded exposure to the disciplines inherent in contemporary business.

-As a student on this new course, you’ll gain from the latest Cass research in areas such as finance, marketing, innovation, and responsible management.
+As a student on this course, you’ll gain from the latest Bayes research in areas such as finance, marketing, innovation, and responsible management.
 Beyond the course materials, we’ll encourage you to pursue your own interests in business.
 Thinking about starting your own business?
 Going into a family firm?
 Forging a corporate career?
 All those paths start here.

 What will I learn?